Penny Beuning, PhD

 Offers the student the opportunity to conduct full-time research for the PhD.
 May be repeated without limit.

-Provides an interdisciplinary, state-of-the-art introduction to biotechnology to students of the Master of Science in Biotechnology program.
+Provides an interdisciplinary, state-of-the-art introduction to biotechnology.
 Covers the molecular foundations of biotechnology, molecular microbiology, receptor pharmacology, drug development processes, biotech process development and scale-up, drug approval and regulatory affairs, genomics, microarray analysis, proteomics, computational biology, molecular modeling, analytical biotechnology, and bioterrorism and biotechnology.

 Introduces selected key skills and techniques central to life sciences research.
 Combines hands-on training in basic laboratory skills with lecture and live demonstration.
 Laboratory exercises highlight the importance of precision/accuracy in dispensation of liquids and in the preparation of solutions and standards, documentation and record keeping, and maintaining a safe and sterile work environment while performing scientific research.